tiandiyixian/aap/src/java-component-analyzer/README.md

 mvn -f pom.xml exec:java -Dexec.mainClass=com.aap.binaryanalyzer.App
 ```

+The demo parses a C snippet with Tree-sitter, stores the function in the SQLite knowledge base,
+reads a JSON feature document that mirrors the output of a Ghidra headless export, and reports
-The demo reports detected components, coverage and confidence, illustrating how the pipeline
+the detected component alongside coverage and confidence metrics.

-aggregates function-level matches into component-level insights.
+The default builder persists data under `data/knowledge-base.db`; the path can be overridden
+via `BinaryComponentAnalyzerBuilder#withSqliteKnowledgeBase(Path)` when embedding the library
+into other tooling.